alexch/codelikethis/public/lessons/agile_development/planning.md

 # Stories

 * A story:
-  * provides business value
+  * provides business value (*)
+  * is readable by a non-coder
-  * is discrete
+  * is independent
   * is testable
   * is estimatable
   * is prioritizable
   * can be implemented within 1 iteration

+* (*) chores and spikes do not directly provide business value, but improve knowledge or reduce debt or increase simplicty

-* Usually one story per feature, bug, or chore
+* Usually one story per feature, bug, spike, or chore
+* Pretend that dependencies between stories do not exist

+# Acceptance Criteria

+(the reason a story is called a story)

+(if well-written, Acceptance Criteria can turn into Acceptance Tests)

 # Story Body Template